 The Bottom Line: While it's hard not to be slightly disappointed by the absence of any real technical innovations, there's no denying that Alta HR is an excellent, entry-level tracker with a range of excellent and motivating features.

 PRICING: You can find the product discussed for sale below.
 The prices listed are valid at the time of writing, but can change at any time.
 Click the link below to see real-time pricing for the best deal:

-United States: The Fitbit Alta HR Fitness Wristband retails for $XXX at Amazon.
+United States: The Fitbit Alta HR, Black, Small (US Version) retails for $81.05 at Amazon.

 - We at TweakTown openly invite the companies who provide us with review samples / who are mentioned or discussed to express their opinion of our content.
 If any company representative wishes to respond, we will publish the response here.